-iii.
+ii.
 Financial assets at fair value through Profit & Loss (FVTPL)

-Financial assets, which does not meet the criteria for categorization as at amortized cost or as FVOCI, are classified as a FVTPL v) Compound Financial Instrument
+Financial assets, which does not meet the criteria for categorization as at amortized cost or as FVOCI, are classified as at FVTPL u) Impairment of financial assets

-Financial assets included within the FVTPL category are measured at fair value with all changes recognized in the Statement c Profit & Loss.
+Financial assets included within the FVTPL category are measured at fair value with all changes recognized in the Statement of Profit & Loss.